Friday, 6 June 2025

 The King Islanders installation - seal skin foreground, Umiaq background.

 The King Islanders' display was excellent and very well documented.
-An umiaq (skin boat) consists of a light driftwood frame over which a Bearded seal or Walrus hide cover was stretched.
+An umiaq (skin boat) consists of a light driftwood frame over which a Bearded Seal or Walrus hide cover was stretched.
 Traditional skin boats ranged from 20-50 feet in length and were measured by the number of skins required to cover the sides.
 An inflated sealskin float could be lashed to the bow for stability.
 They could be propelled by the current, dogs on the shore attached with lines, paddles, oars, or sails.
 So inventive.

 A huge variety of housing styles